 Euthyphro: I should be of no use, Socrates, and Euthyphro would not be superior to the majority of men, if I did not have accurate knowledge of all such things.– 4e-5a

 This entire dialogue revolves around the Greek concept of piety.
-Both men are accused of impiety, Socrates by the state and Euthyphro by his relatives.
+The state accuses Socrates of impiety, while Euthyphro faces accusations of impiety from his relatives.
 Euthyphro seems confident that he is acting in a pious manner, even in the prosecution of his own family.
 Socrates needs to formulate a definition of piety if he is to make a defense against such charges as those brought by Miletus.
 Confessing his ignorance on the matter, Socrates asks to be Euthyphro’s pupil since Euthyphro is so confident about it.
 Euthyphro sees nothing wrong with an older man wanting to be the student of a much younger man.
 That Euthyphro accepts such an arrangement smacks of impiety itself.
 But, of course, we know who the real teacher is.

 Socrates then poses the central question of the dialogue:

 Tell me then, what is the pious and the impious, do you say?– 5d